labex-labs/open-source-labs/python/python-mastery/lab-ex1-3-review-basic-file-io/en/step4.md

 # Finalizing the Program

-Now let's clean up our code and make the final version of `pcost.py`.
+Now, we're going to clean up our code and create the final version of the `pcost.py` program.
+Cleaning up the code means removing any unnecessary parts and making sure the output looks good.
+This is an important step in programming because it makes our code more professional and easier to understand.

-We'll remove the debug print statements and ensure the final output is formatted nicely:
+We'll start by removing the debug print statements.
+These statements are used during development to check the values of variables and the flow of the program, but they're not needed in the final version.
+Then, we'll ensure that the final output is formatted nicely.

+Here's the final version of the `pcost.py` code:

 ```python
 # pcost.py